TomBirbeck/interactive-rating-component/README.md

 ### What I learned

 It was good to remind myself about the mouse enter and leave events and how to create a hover effect using them.
+After feedback I was able to learn more about how forms are set up and using the hover effect with pure CSS.
+By doing this I was able to reduce the amout of JavaScript required by a significant amount.

 ## Author